mdn/content/files/en-us/web/javascript/inheritance_and_the_prototype_chain/index.md

 ## Conclusion

-JavaScript is a bit confusing for developers coming from Java or C++, as it's all dynamic, all runtime, and it has no classes at all.
-It's all just instances (objects).
-Even the "classes" we simulate are just a function object.
+JavaScript may be a bit confusing for developers coming from Java or C++, as it's all dynamic, all runtime, and it has no static types at all.
+Everything is either an object (instance) or a function (constructor), and even functions themselves are instances of the `Function` constructor.
+Even the "classes" as syntax constructs are just constructor functions at runtime.

 All constructor functions in JavaScript has a special property called `prototype`, which works with the `new` operator.
 The reference to the prototype object is copied to the internal `[[Prototype]]` property of the new instance.
 For example, when you do `const a1 = new A()`, JavaScript (after creating the object in memory and before running function `A()` with `this` defined to it) sets `a1.[[Prototype]] = A.prototype`.
 When you then access properties of the instance, JavaScript first checks whether they exist on that object directly, and if not, it looks in `[[Prototype]]`.
 This means that all properties defined on `prototype` are effectively shared by all instances, and you can even later change parts of `prototype` and have the changes appear in all existing instances.